-DDNS: Dynamic Domain Name System is a method of keeping a domain name linked to a changing IP Address.
-Check the box to enable DDNS.

-Server Address: Choose your DDNS provider from the drop
+- Enable Dynamic Dynamic Domain Name System is a method ofDNS: keeping a domain name linked to a changingIP Address.
+Check the box to enable DDNS. - Server Address: Choose your DDNS provider from the drop down menu. - Host Name: Enter the Host Name that you registered with your DDNS service provider. - Username or Key: Enter the Username for your DDNS account. - Password or Key: Enter the Password for your DDNS account.

-down menu.

-Host Name: Enter the Host Name that you registered with

-your DDNS service provider.

-Username or Key: Enter the Username for your DDNS account.

-Password or Key: Enter the Password for your DDNS account.